How do I subdivide my block in Melbourne, Victoria

 A straight subdivision is possible if the land is large and the local council is supportive of a straight-out subdivision.

 In most suburban land, one must apply to get planning approval for the number of houses which will occupy the land.
 The design of the houses must satisfy the planning requirements.
-The land each house will occupy together with land it will enjoy forms the new subdivided lot.
+The planning conditions will require each lot to be subdivided be connected to the essential services like the sewer, water, power, NBN etc. Once these services are provided Council will issue a Certificate of compliance.
+In some instances that compliance may be deferred by way of an Agreement with Council, called a Section 173.

 How do you get subdivision approval and how long does the process take?